Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Some good lightning here as well (frames from video):

 This display continued after darkness fell.
-But, thanks to having to work Thursday morning before yet another Midwest expedition day, I elected to go home instead of staying to capture stills.
+But, thanks to having to work Thursday morning before yet another Midwest storm observation day, I elected to go home instead of staying to capture stills.
 I didn't have much motivation to begin with.

 March 30: Southern Illinois severe storms